aurora-is-near/doc.aurora.dev/docs/getting-started/tokenomics.md

 title: Tokenomics
 ---

 The Aurora DAO approved the creation of the official project governance token, AURORA, with a total supply of 1 billion.
-The token was deployed on Ethereum as non-upgradable ERC-20 with a fixed supply, and then bridged to NEAR and AURORA using the trustless Rainbow Bridge.
+The token was deployed on Ethereum as non-upgradable ERC-20 with a fixed supply and then bridged to NEAR and AURORA using the trustless Rainbow Bridge.
 Here are respective links to the token on Near and Aurora protocols.

 There were 1,000,000,000 Aurora tokens (AURORA) created at Genesis on October 7, 2021.

-The article has been updated at the end of June, 2023 which is the 19th month since the Token Generation Event on November 18, 2021 (TGE).
+The article has been updated at the end of June, 2023 which is the 19th month since the Token Generation Event on November 18, 2021.

 ## Token allocation